mdn/content/files/en-us/web/css/css_table/index.md

 The **CSS table** module helps you define how to lay out table data.

-This CSS module defines styles applicable to the HTML {{htmlelement("table")}} element, used to render tabular data.
-By default, tables are rendered as a two-dimensional grid of table cells lined up in a series of consecutive rows and columns, generated from the table structure and sized according to their content.
-This module enables defining the position of the table's {{htmlelement("caption")}}, if present.
+This CSS module defines styles applicable to the HTML {{htmlelement("table")}} element, which is used to render tabular data.
+By default, tables are rendered as a two-dimensional grid with cells lined up in a series of consecutive rows and columns.
+This layout is generated from the table structure and sized according to the content of the cells.
+This module also enables defining the position of the table's {{htmlelement("caption")}}, if present.

 The properties introduced in this module aren't limited to the `<table>` elements; they can be applied to any element with a table-related CSS {{cssxref("display")}} value.